 - a.
 Civilian attire worn by personnel will be in good taste and repair, appropriate to the occasion, and worn as the manufacturer intended.
 Shirts, pants, or shorts, and footwear will be worn in and around all public places.
-Male personnel may remove shirts in yards of quarters while sunbathing, or at installation swimming pools. - b.
+Male personnel may remove shirts in yards of guarters while sunbathing, or at installation swimming pools. - b.
 Shirts, pants or shorts, and footwear will be worn in public. - c.
 Items which are specifically prohibited in on-post facilities include: - (1) Underwear when worn as an outer garment. - (2) Mesh or "see through" shirts that expose bare skin of the upper torso.
-Upper garments that do not cover the upper torso; inappropriate garments include those that have a large cut-out under the arms. - (3) Bare feet or shower shoes except at swimming pools and shower rooms or when sunbathing. - (4) Modified items of military clothing or mixed military and civilian clothing in accordance with AR 670-1. - (5) Hair curlers or shower caps (either male or female). - (6) Physical Training (PT) uniform (Army issue), except at gymnasiums. - (7) Clothing which is disreputable or in extreme disrepair. - (8) At no time will any person conduct physical training on Fort Benning without an appropriate athletic shirt.
+Upper garments that do not cover the upper torso; inappropriate garments include those that have a large cut-out under the arms. - (3) Bare feet except at swimming pools and shower rooms or when sunbathing. - (4) Modified items of military clothing or mixed military and civilian clothing in accordance with AR 670-1. - (5) Physical Training (PT) uniform (Army issue), except at gymnasiums. - (6) Clothing which is disreputable or in extreme disrepair. - (7) At no time will any person conduct physical training on Fort Moore without an appropriate athletic shirt.
 This applies to Soldiers (Active, reserve and retired), Family members, Civilian personnel and authorized guests.
-Male personnel in the yards of quarters or when using post swimming pools may remove shirts.

-(9) Clothing with offensive/profane language or symbols.
+Male personnel in the yards of quarters or when using post swimming pools may remove shirts. - (8) Clothing with offensive/profane language or symbols.